amrutprabhu/amrutprabhu.github.io/data/blog/2021/spring-cloud-resiliance4j-circuitbreaker-and-retry.md

 ## Introduction

 With the growing number of services, services might need to communicate with other servers synchronously and hence become dependent on the upstream service.
-Any problems while communicating with the upstream services, will propagate to the downstream services.
+Any problems while communicating with the upstream services will propagate to the downstream services.

 To protect the services from such problems, we can use some of the patterns to protect the service.
 So, today we are going to look into two of these, i.e the Circuit Breaker and the Retry mechanism.